-When it comes to hammertoe surgery, Southern Oregon Foot & Ankle has the team you want to perform your procedure.
-Dr. Evan Merrill is experienced, skilled, and ready to restore your toe back to its normal positioning.
-This webpage will help you understand more about the condition and procedure, so you will be able to make an informed decision regarding your healthcare.
+When it comes to hammertoe surgery, Southern Oregon Foot & Ankle has the team you want to perform your procedure with over 27 years of experience.
+Dr. Merrill and Dr. Gerber are skilled, and ready to restore your toe back to its normal positioning.
+This website will help you understand more about the condition and procedure, so you will be able to make an informed decision regarding your healthcare.

 Hammertoe, Mallet Toe, and Claw Toe Conditions